-Cyrillic script and language of Serbs in Croatia
+The Cyrillic script and the language of Serbs in Croatia

-The Serb National Council supports (both institutionally and outside institutions) teaching Serb standard language and Cyrillic script, but also efforts to raise awareness of and develop the language of Serbs in Croatia with an analytical and investigative view of classes of Serb language and literature (models A and B), Serb language and culture (model C) and innovations and experimental programs with support to summer schools and additional forms of education carried out by the Council of Serb National Minority of Zagreb and the SKD “Prosvjeta”.
+The Serb National Council supports (both institutionally and outside of institutions) the instruction of the standard Serb language and Cyrillic script, but also efforts to raise awareness of and develop the language of Serbs in Croatia with an analytical and investigative view of the classes of Serb language and literature (models A and B), Serb language and culture (model C) and innovations and experimental programs with support to summer schools and additional forms of education carried out by the Council of the Serb National Minority of Zagreb and the SCS “Prosvjeta”.

-In 2019, we conducted a media campaign “So that we could better understand each other” with the goal to promote Cyrillic script and remove the stigma from its active use in the public space.
+In 2019, we conducted a media campaign “So that we can better understand each other” with the goal of promoting the Cyrillic script and removing the stigma from its active use in the public sphere.

 Education

-In Croatia, the right to education in the Serb language and Cyrillic script is guaranteed by the Constitution of the Republic of Croatia, Constitutional Law on Rights of National Minorities, the Law on Education in Languages and Script of National Minorities and by international documents such as the European Charter on Regional or Minority Languages which the Republic of Croatia had ratified back in 1998.
+In Croatia, the right to education in the Serb language and Cyrillic script is guaranteed by the Constitution of the Republic of Croatia, Constitutional Act on the Rights of National Minorities, the Act on Education in the Language and Script of National Minorities, and by international documents such as the European Charter for Regional or Minority Languages which the Republic of Croatia ratified in 1998.

-In research and analytical part of the Education Program the SNV is focused on:
+In the research and analytical work of the Education department, the SNV is focused on:

 - Researching the forms and direction of the current concept of education in the Serb language and in Cyrillic script